acktreptow/portfolio-pete/README.md

 ### Contact Me Section

-The section I found most difficult to correctly implement as I had to use both Formik and Yup for the first time.
-The form now has various validation checks such as requiring an email format in the email input and at least 25 characters for the message box.
+The most difficult section to implement as I had to use both Formik and Yup for the first time, but I was successful!
+The controlled form has various validation checks such as requiring an email format in the email input and at least 25 characters for the message box.

 ## Installation